boxwise/dropapp/README.md

 After this you should be able to login to the app using email address: some.admin@boxwise.co with password: admin

-### Database and migrations

-If you want to connect to the MySQL server from your host machine, you can do this using

-    docker exec -it html_db_mysql_1 mysql -u root -p

-If you want to reset it, you should stop docker, delete the files in `/.docker/data/mysql` and call `docker-compose up` again.

-We're using [Phinx](https://phinx.org/) and [phinx-migrations-generator](https://github.com/odan/phinx-migrations-generator) to manage database migrations.
-Running

-    vendor/bin/phinx-migrations generate

-Will generate a new migration based on the diff of /db/migrations/schema.php.

-To connect to the DB, use mysql user `root` with password `dropapp_root`.
+### Our dev environment recommendation

+Most of us use VSCode as a code editor and MySQL workbench for database access.

 ### Linting / Auto formatting

 So we don't have to think/argue over code conventions, we're using the [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) automatic code formatter.

-CircleCI will *fail* if there is any code requiring linting fixes.
+CircleCI will *fail* your Pull-Request if there is any code requiring linting fixes.

 If you're using VSCode, the `vscode-php-cs-fixer` extension will be suggested automatically and apply auto format on save.